TUWien/DocScan/README.md

 - change `OPENCVROOT:= C:\cvl\dmrz\code\opencv_sdk\OpenCV-android-sdk` such that
 it points to your opencv installation
 - Open Project from Android Studio
+- You will see a dialog "Gradle settings for this project are not configured yet.
+Would you like the project to use the Gradle wrapper? ..." - click Ok
 - Import OpenCV module [2]
 - Add Android NDK
   - Open `Tools > Android > SDK Manager`
   - Tab SDK Tools
   - Check NDK (takes a few minutes to download/install)
+  - Restart Android Studio
   - In `.\app\build.gradle` change this line:
     `commandLine "C:\\...\\Local\\Android\\Sdk\\ndk-bundle\\ndk-build.cmd",`
     You will find the path in (right click `app > Open Module Settings > SDK Location`)